eduuh/blog/content/en/posts/ranger.md

 tags: ["productivity","ranger","cli"]
 weight: 3

 image : images/ranger.png
 author: eduuh # author name
-authorEmoji: 🤖 # emoji for subtitle, summary meta data
+authorEmoji: 😎 # emoji for subtitle, summary meta data
-authorImage: "/images/edd.jpg" # image path in the static folder
+authorImage: "/images/whoami/smile.png" # image path in the static folder
 authorImageUrl: "" # your image url.
 We use `authorImageUrl` first.
 If not set, we use `authorImage`.
-authorDesc: Selftaught Web and Mobile Developer # author description
+authorDesc: CommandLine enthusiastic , Javascript and dotnet developer # author description
 ---

 #### __Ranger__